anonymous-conference-review/ieee_access/README.md

 This repository provides the official implementation of **"Unit-Centric Regularization for Efficient Deep Neural Networks"**, including code to reproduce all experiments presented in the paper.
 Key components include:

 - **Jumpstart Regularization Implementation**
-  The core method—Jumpstart Regularization—is implemented in [`jumpstart/jumpstart.py`](jumpstart/jumpstart.py), providing unit-level regularization to encourage sparsity and improve network efficiency.
+  The core method—Jumpstart Regularization—is implemented in [`jumpstart/jumpstart.py`](jumpstart/jumpstart.py), providing a principled regularization approach that enforces both unit and data point non-linear behavior.

 - **Experiment Scripts**
   Experiments can be launched using: